-the entitlements of vulnerable communities.
+Courts in India have, on several occasions, adopted a 'hands-off attitude' with respect to land acquisition cases, thereby extending their approval to almost all types of acquisitions.
+As such, in promoting the view that the term 'public purpose' is incapable of a precise definition, the Indian judiciary has supported the policies of the state over the entitlements of vulnerable communities.
 In one judgment, the Supreme Court stated that "the law must keep pace with the realities of the social and political revolution of the country as reflected in the Constitution.
-If therefore, the State is to give effect to these avowed purposes of our Constitution we must regard as a 'public purpose' all that will be calculated to promote the welfare of the people as envisaged in these Directive Principles of State Policy whatever else that expression may mean".
-38 Another approach that the courts have been taking is to pronounce the Government more qualified than them in defining what constitutes 'public purpose'.
-Over several other judgments 'public purpose' has been held to include anything that furthers "welfare and prosperity of the community or public at large".
-40 In a decision of a sevenjudge bench, the Supreme Court held that "in the review of such purpose, regard is not to be given by any detailed inquiry or investigation of facts.
-The matter has to be examined with reference to the various provisions of the Act, its context and set up, the purpose of acquisition has to culled out therefrom."41 By this low standard, a purpose by which "even a fraction of the community is benefited" 42 has been held to be a public purpose.
+If therefore, the State is to give effect to these avowed purposes of our Constitution we must regard as a 'public purpose' all that will be calculated to promote the welfare of the people as envisaged in these Directive Principles of State Policy whatever else that expression may mean".38 Another approach that the courts have been taking is to pronounce the government more qualified than them in defining what constitutes 'public purpose'.
+39 Over several other judgments 'public purpose' has been held to include anything that furthers "welfare and prosperity of the community or public at large".40 In a decision of a seven-judge bench, the Supreme Court held that "in the review of such purpose, regard is not to be given by any detailed inquiry or investigation of facts.
+The matter has to be examined with reference to the various provisions of the Act, its context and set up, the purpose of acquisition has to culled out therefrom."41 By this low standard, a purpose by which "even a fraction of the community is benefited"42 has been held to be a public purpose.
 Consequently, the 'development of infrastructure and land for such industries is a legitimate public purpose'.
 43 Courts have also held that conclusive proof of public purpose was established in a case where land was solely required for "development and utilisation as industrial and residential areas".
-44 In another case of land acquisition for industrial use, the Supreme Court held that "even if the acquisition of land is for a private concern whole sole aim is to make a profit, the intended acquisition of land would materially help in saving foreign exchange in which the public is also vitally concerned in our economic system."45 Although the term 'public purpose' is greatly dynamic, in recent times it has come to mean 'a purpose useful to the public rather than for public use'.46
+44 In another case of land acquisition for industrial use, the Supreme Court held that "even if the acquisition of land is for a private concern whose sole aim is to make a profit, the intended acquisition of land would materially help in saving foreign exchange in which the public is also vitally concerned in our economic system."45

+Although the term 'public purpose' is greatly dynamic, in recent times it has come to mean 'a purpose useful to the public rather than for public use'.46

 With the enactment of the 2013 Act, the meaning of "public purpose" became clearer.
 Acquisition for a public purpose now includes land required by the government for its use, including for public sector undertakings, and for other purposes, including strategic purposes relating to the defence forces, infrastructure projects, projects for affected families, housing projects, projects for urbanisation and projects for residential purposes to the poor/landless/those affected by natural calamities.
-Acquisition for a
+Acquisition for a public purpose also extends to publicprivate partnership projects and land required by private companies for public purposes.
+Furthermore, the 2013 Act mandates a social impact assessment to be carried out for every such proposed acquisition.

 &lt;sup>37 Desai, M., 2011.
 Land acquisition law and the proposed changes.
-Economic and Political Weekly, pp.95-100.
+Economic and Political Weekly, pp.95-